 For some of us, we know what we want to do from a very young age; for others, we try an array of professions until we find one that sticks.
 Justin is somewhere in between.
 He left high school with his heart set on becoming a teacher.
 As he studied biology in college, he developed an interest in environmental sciences.

 In his last year of college, Justin started to explore positions within the New York Department of Environmental Conservation.
 He took the entry examination, and waited to hear back.
 Four years later, while he was working as a machinist, he finally received a call that a position opened up; but he’d have to spend a year in New York City.
 With a newly pregnant wife and the rest of his family in upstate New York, this simply wasn’t an option.

 This gradual release of responsibility is by design.
-Resident interns have the support of NYU faculty–and their mentor teachers–while being immersed in a classroom setting.
+Teacher residents have the support of NYU faculty – and their teacher mentors – while being immersed in a classroom setting.
 “In February, it was my turn to build and instruct an entire lesson on photosynthesis.
-At the same time, in our coursework, we were learning how to create effective lesson plans.
+At the same time, in our course work, we were learning how to create effective lesson plans.
 The hands-on practice allows you to make sure you know what you’re doing.”

 He acknowledges that he’ll never stop learning, and that next year is just the beginning; the same goes for fatherhood.
 “But, I’m ready,” he says confidently.

 Sometimes you just know that a career is for you, sometimes you have a hunch, and sometimes you need to try a variety of experiences to figure out your place in the world.
 If you’re curious about teaching, thinking about a purpose-driven job, or wondering if it’s time for a big career change, join one of our information sessions.
 Through the NYU Steinhardt Teacher Residency, you’ll gain a master’s degree from one of the world’s leading research universities while launching a high-impact career.